julierackshazel/UntitledProcgenRpg/doc/design.md

 _The right tools for the job._
 - Rust, a multi-paradigm programming language with a focus on runtime stability and a rich ecosystem of development tools,
 - Bevy, a data-driven game engine made for Rust that makes use of the Entity Component System model,
-- (What art program will Racks be using?)
+- Asesprite, a open source pixel art program,
 - (What sound program will any of us be using?)

 **Platforms:** PC - Windows, Mac OS X, Linux